COMBINE-lab/SeqLib/README.md

 [![Build Status](https://travis-ci.org/walaj/SeqLib.svg?branch=master)](https://travis-ci.org/walaj/SeqLib)
 [![Coverage Status](https://coveralls.io/repos/github/walaj/SeqLib/badge.svg?branch=master)](https://coveralls.io/github/walaj/SeqLib?branch=master)

+**NOTE:**  This is a fork of [walaj/SeqLib](https://github.com/walaj/SeqLib).
+The only purpose of this fork is to use the most up-to-date upstream htslib, and to strip away components un-necessary for our use cases.
+That is, we remove support for BWA and fermi, and simply use SeqLib as a lightweight C++11 wrapper around htslib.

-C++ interface to HTSlib, BWA-MEM and Fermi
+C++ interface to HTSlib~~, BWA-MEM and Fermi~~

 **License:** [Apache2][license]